Seahawks receiver DK Metcalf showing he’s wise beyond his years

 Wilson said it took just three practices into training camp for him to realize that Metcalf knew what to do when a play broke down and he took off running.

-“We were playing team drills and he just did great job scrambling that day,’’ Wilson recalled. “… I scrambled a couple of times and he came back to me, he came across the field.
-He works hard really.
+“We were playing team drills and he just did great job scrambling that day,’’ Wilson recalled. “ … I scrambled a couple of times and he came back to me, he came across the field.
+He works hard, really.
 All those things in terms of scrambling is really just instincts and playing football and trying to find the open spot.
 And it’s also effort.
 Having great effort.’’

-One game may be too early to anoint Metcalf as living up to the immense hype that greeted his arrival.

-But as Wilson and Seattle coaches note, the Seahawks have also seen it consistently in practice, so to them, Sunday was no surprise.
+One game may be too early to anoint Metcalf as living up to the immense hype that greeted his arrival, but Wilson and coaches have seen it consistently in practice, so to them, Sunday was no surprise.

-Offensive coordinator Brian Schottenheimer said the 25-yard scramble play was an example of Wilson’s trust in Metcalf, then added “he’s earned that over the process of OTAs (Organized Team Activities) and training camp.”
+Offensive coordinator Brian Schottenheimer said the 25-yard scramble play was an example of Wilson’s trust in Metcalf, then added “he’s earned that over the process of OTAs (organized team activities) and training camp.”

 What they also like is Metcalf’s handling of the hype and attention that has come his way, a trait that may be due in part to having grown up with an NFL offensive lineman as a father, Terrence Metcalf, who played in the league from 2002-10.